msarawut/HCI/README.md

 5. This link for download input files. https://drive.google.com/drive/folders/19IxJeDAgx8rV7CjlcoUqOtlUEIf3jY21 There are 3 folders, including the input folder, measure folder, and output folder.
 There are 3 files in the input folder, the first file is full 64-bit, second file is index 8-bit and third file is raw query for training and testing.
-### If you have any questions or found any problems, please don't hesitate to ask Sarawut Markchit smarkchit@gmail.com or Prof. Chih-Yi Chiu cychiu@mail.ncyu.edu.tw

 The MIRFlickr dataset is a cross-modal dataset.
 It has 25000 instances collected from the Flickr website.
 Each instance consists of an image, associated textual tag, and one or more of 24 predefined semantic labels.